 - Child Term Life Rider – This rider allows an insured to add additional life insurance coverage for his or her eligible children, typically for an additional amount of premium.

-- Terminal Illness Accelerated Death Benefit Rider – This rider will allow the insured to access funds from the policy’s death benefit if he or she is diagnosed with a qualifying terminal illness (and usually requiring a life expectancy of six months or less).
+- Terminal Illness Accelerated Death Benefit Rider – This rider will allow the insured to access funds from the policy’s death benefit if he or she is declared to have a severe condition (and usually requiring a life expectancy of six months or less).
 This particular rider is automatically included on many of Lincoln’s life insurance policies.

 One of the more popular products that is offered by Lincoln Financial Group is its MoneyGuard ll.
 This is a combination life insurance / long-term care policy that will provide income benefits to the insured if he or she requires long-term care, and also offers life insurance protection if needed.